-Manfred Lautenschläger Award
+Manfred Lautenschlaeger Award

 for Theological Promise

-2017 Manfred Lautenschlaeger Award For Theological Promise
+International Announcement of The Manfred Lautenschlaeger Award for Theological Promise 2022

 The Forschungszentrum Internationale und Interdisziplinaere Theologie (FIIT) at the University of Heidelberg (Research Center for International and Interdisciplinary Theology),Germany,